zoowe/dlePy/TUTORIALS/LESSON_05/README.md

 - Kinetic energy cut-off
 - Total energy
-- Total running time (CPU time and Walltime)
+- Total running time (use CPU time instead of Walltime)

 Save the information to a 3-column data file, named `DATA.dat`.